Aditya5510/signup-form/README.md

 # signup-form
-it is a simple registration form where user has to add its details like Name
+It is a simple registration form made from simple implementation of HTML and CSS.
-Username
-Email
-password
-phone number
+In this form users get to fill their details like 1.NAME
+2.USERNAME
+3.DOB
+4.GENDER
+5.EMAIL ADDRESS
+6.PASSWORD

+This form does not contain any backend code,yet.